nrbkemp/MAIS202_A4_Competition/README.md

 inference(model, array_of_128x128_images, path_to_save_predictions.csv)
 ```
-Note that the model can only operate on $128 \times 128$ grayscale images.
+Note that the model can only operate on 128 X 128 grayscale images.

 5) Downlad the csv files with the results!